The gardens are expected to be completed in 2001, but one part of the facility will be ready on Sept. 18.

 Imagine strolling through a lush, tropical garden filled with bromeliads, orchids and ferns, then entering a spacious art museum before visiting a turn-of-the-century village.

-Planting started last week for the Florida Botanical Gardens, a $25-million county park being built adjacent to Heritage Village and the new Gulf Coast Museum of Art.
+Planting starts this week for the Florida Botanical Gardens, a $25-million county park being built adjacent to Heritage Village and the new Gulf Coast Museum of Art.
 The gardens are expected to be completed in 2001.

 All three projects, on 182 acres, will be called the Pinewood Cultural Park, and all will be open to the public.